Minimum CO2 Monozukuri (Manufacturing)

 Progress on Meeting CO2 Emissions Targets

-Throughout the Company, in fiscal 2022 we made 2,200 energy-saving improvements.
-As a result, CO2 emissions per unit (non-consolidated basis) fell 48%, indexed to fiscal 2013, to 52.
-Due to aggressive energy-saving activities, CO2 emissions of Group companies declined 43%, to 57, compared with the fiscal 2013 level.
+Throughout the Company, in fiscal 2024 we made 2,730 energy-saving improvements.
+As a result, we achieved our “energy half” target of reducing CO2 emissions per unit (non-consolidated basis) by half compared with fiscal 2013 three years ahead of schedule.
+Due to aggressive energy-saving activities, CO2 emissions of Group companies declined 54%, to 46, compared with the fiscal 2013 level, thereby clearing the global target of Eco Vision 2025 .

 CO2 emissions per unit (Scope 1 and 2) (Global, DENSO Group)